ualibweb/covid-counter/README.md

-# UA Libraries' Building Capacity Counter
+# UA Libraries Building Capacity Counter

 To aid the libraries in social distancing measures due to the Covid-19 pandemic, WTD was asked to create a simple counter app.
 This app has three parts: